HenzelBartlomiej/kaggle_datasets/README.md

 In this exercise it is stored in kaggle.json in the Databricks Workspace dbfs : dbfs:/FileStore/kaggle.json - as we don't have access to the Key Vault
 In real life project secrets should be stored in eg. Azure Key Vault

-### 2) The code is run from kaggle_ex_notebook.py which needs to be imported to the Databricks workspace.
+### 2) The code is run from notebook/kaggle_ex_notebook.py which needs to be imported to the Databricks workspace.
-kaggle_ex_notebook imports the code from https://pypi.org/project/kagglebh/1.0.0/
+kaggle_ex_notebook imports the code in the form of Python package from https://pypi.org/project/kagglebh/1.0.0/

 It uses 3 parameters:
 KAGGLE_FILE_PATH - path to kaggle dataset